Direct Debit collection services for businesses

 - What is a Direct Debit service provider?

-A Direct Debit service provider is an organisation that is a specialist in Direct Debit services.
-Usually called a Direct Debit bureau, they are experts in optimizing your Direct Debit payments, conversions and minimizing any payment failures.
+A Direct Debit service provider is an organisation that is a specialist in handling online payments & money transfers.
+Usually called a Direct Debit bureau, they are experts in optimising your Direct Debit payments, conversions and minimising any payment failures.

 - How do I set up Direct Debit for my business?